Joey Gase Motorsports

-Emerling-Gase Motorsports (formerly Joey Gase Racing) is an American stock car racing team that competes in the NASCAR Xfinity Series.
-The team was founded in November 2021 with NASCAR owner-driver Joey Gase, then called Joey Gase Racing.
-In December 2021, it was announced that NASCAR Whelen Modified Tour driver Patrick Emerling had partnered with the team, and that the team would be renamed to Emerling-Gase Motorsports.
-The team fields the No. 35 and 53 full-time in the NASCAR Xfinity Series, along with the No. 53 part-time in the ARCA Menards Series.
+Joey Gase Motorsports with Scott Osteen is an American stock car racing team that competes in the NASCAR Xfinity Series.
+The team fields the No. 35 full-time and the No. 53 full-time for multiple drivers.

+The team, originally Joey Gase Racing, was founded by NASCAR owner-driver Joey Gase in November 2021.
+Before the team attempted its first race under that name, NASCAR Whelen Modified Tour driver Patrick Emerling joined the team as a co-owner in December 2021 and the team was renamed Emerling-Gase Motorsports ahead of their first season in 2022.

+On February 1, 2024, it was announced that Emerling would be splitting from Gase in 2024 and would go to SS-Green Light Racing to drive their No. 07 car for the majority of the 2024 NASCAR Xfinity Series season.
+On November 27, Floridian Motorsports owner Scott Osteen was announced as co-owner of the team.

 Xfinity Series

 Car No. 35 history

 On November 18, 2021, Joey Gase would announce that with cars bought from defunct team H2 Motorsports and owned five cars, Gase would race for his team, Joey Gase Racing in 2022, with Gase driving the No. 35 for "most" of the season.

 On December 30, 2021, it was announced that Patrick Emerling would join the team to be a co-owner.
 The team was renamed to the now-current name Emerling-Gase Motorsports, and that Patrick Emerling and Shane Lee would also share the ride with Gase.
 The team would also receive Our Motorsports' No. 23 owner's points from the 2021 season.
 Jeffrey Earnhardt would drive the No. 35 car at spring race at Phoenix and September Las Vegas race.
 Parker Kligerman would drive the 35 car at Circuit of the Americas and Indy Road Course.
 Chris Dyson would drive the car at Road America.
 Brad Perez drove the 35 car at Watkins Glen and Charlotte Roval.
 Dawson Cram drove the 35 car at Darlington.

 In 2023, C. J. McLaughlin drove the No. 35 car at Daytona.
+Joey Gase would drive the No. 35 at Auto Club Speedway, Las Vegas Motor Speedway and Phoenix Raceway.
+Patrick Emerling would drive the No. 35 at Atlanta Motor Speedway.
+Parker Chase would attempt to qualify the No. 35 at Circuit of the Americas but would fail.
+Emerling would again drive the car at Richmond Raceway.

+At the 2024 ToyotaCare 250 at Richmond Raceway, Gase was involved in a crash during the final laps.
+In the heat of the moment, he tore off his bumper and threw it at the No. 4 car of Dawson Cram.
+NASCAR fined Gase US$5,000 for a safety violation may be imposed for any action or omission by a competitor or vehicle that creates an unsafe environment or poses a threat to the safety of the competitors.